CPA vs CPS: Cost Per Action vs Cost Per Sale in Affiliate Marketing (2026)

 What is CPA?

-For example, you can promote a dating CPA offer where users only have to sign up to a website without paying for anything, and you get paid for that lead.
+For example, you can promote an email submit offer.
+For this, users only have to sign up for a free website, and you get paid for that lead.

 How cool is that?